weehowe-z/Simple-Small-C-Compiler/README.md

 	</tr>
 </table>
 ####Intermediate Representation
 These are all related to llvm documents.
+And implements through code-gen functions in all inherits of Node class.
 <table>
 	<tr>
 		<td><B>Small C</B></td>